Ben-C-Harris/AutoTrader-Used-Car-Price-Prediction/README.md

-# autoTraderCarPricePrediction
+# Automated Used Car Price Predictions From https://www.autotrader.co.uk/
-Machine Learning on large cars database webscraped from AutoTrader
+Machine Learning on large used cars database webscraped from AutoTrader

-I've created a database of used cars that have been web scraped from https://www.autotrader.co.uk/ which includes 67,249 different cars.
+I've created a database of used cars that have been web scraped from https://www.autotrader.co.uk/ which **includes 67,249 different cars**.
 The data set is shared within this Repo, however I will later be adding a new Repo showing how I created the data set through reliable web scraping.
 A selection of ten rows of the dataset is as shown below:

 ```
       Make          Model           Name                                                                Price   Year   Miles    BHP   L   Trans     Fuel